 Numerous crimes are not pursued because ”there is not enough evidence”, this often translates to “we cannot be bothered” or “it will cost too much” and is “not in the public interest.”

-At Edward Hayes LLP, you are in control of the investigation and case, we select the best investigators and trial advocates.
+At Edward Hayes, you are in control of the investigation and case, we select the best investigators and trial advocates.

 There are major costs incentive, you can claim costs and compensation from the defendant.
 Perhaps most attractively and even if the defendant is not in a position to pay costs or if the prosecution is not successful, the court can and should order “reasonable” costs for investigation and legal expenses to be paid out of central funds.

-- Edward Hayes LLP win the majority of our cases – our lawyers have a fantastic record of success in defence and prosecution
+- We win the majority of our cases – our lawyers have a fantastic record of success in defence and prosecution

 - There is no requirement for private prosecutions to satisfy the Code for Crown Prosecutors, which sets out the factors the Crown Prosecution Service (CPS) should consider when deciding whether to institute a public prosecution